singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/README.md

 ### Goals
 The goal of this project is to produce a model that can efficiently

 [1] identify tweets with negative sentiments towards a product (ex.
-Apple, Google, or Android products),
+Apple, Google, or Android products), and
 -  By identifying negative tweets, a company can provide relatively quick feedback to the customers which will improve brand's image and credibility.

+[2] correctly categorize tweets into negative, neutral and positive sentiments.
+- By cumulating various sentiments about a company's various products, a company could read and predict people's trend.

-[2] identify which product a tweet is mentioning, and
+[Extra] We will also train a model that can identify which product a tweet is mentioning.
 - A company/brand usually has more than just one product (ex.
 Apple), so by correctly identifying which product tweets are mentioning, it will be more beneficial to the company be aware of their products review by people.

-[3] correctly categorize tweets into negative, neutral and positive sentiments.
-- By cumulating various sentiments about a company's various products, a company could read and predict people's trend.

 ## Data